cosmos/cosmos-sdk/x/staking/spec/01_state.md

 ## Params

-staking module stores it's params in state with the prefix of `0x51`, it can only updated with governance.
+staking module stores it's params in state with the prefix of `0x51`, it can only be updated with governance.

 * Params: `0x51 | ProtocolBuffer(Params)`